-Intel Corporation's dominance of the PC processor market may limit our ability to compete effectively in that market.
-Intel has dominated the market for microprocessors used in PCs for many years.
-As a result, Intel has been able to control x86 microprocessor and PC system standards and dictate the type of products the market requires of Intel's competitors.
-In addition, the financial strength of Intel allows it to market its product aggressively, to target our customers and our channel partners with special incentives and to discipline customers who do business with us.
-These aggressive activities can result in lower unit sales and average selling prices for us and adversely affect our margins and profitability.
+Intel Corporation's dominance of the microprocessor market, its position in the Flash memory market and its business practices may limit our ability to compete effectively.
+Intel has dominated the market for microprocessors used in desktop and mobile PCs for many years.
+Intel is also a significant competitor in the server segment of the microprocessor market and in the Flash memory market.
+Because of its dominant position,

+Intel has been able to control x86 microprocessor and PC system standards and dictate the type of products the microprocessor market requires of Intel's competitors.
+In addition, Intel's significant financial resources allow it to market its products aggressively, to target our customers and our channel partners with special incentives, and to discipline customers who do business with us.
+These aggressive activities can result in lower unit sales and average selling prices for our products and adversely affect our margins and profitability.
 Intel also exerts substantial influence over PC manufacturers and their channels of distribution through the "Intel Inside" brand program and other marketing programs.
 As long as Intel remains in this dominant position, we may be materially adversely affected by its:

-- pricing and allocation strategies and actions; - product mix and introduction schedules; - product bundling, marketing and merchandising strategies; - control over industry standards, PC manufacturers and other PC industry participants, including motherboard, chipset and basic input/output system (BIOS) suppliers; and - user brand loyalty.
+- pricing and allocation strategies and actions; - product mix and introduction schedules; - product bundling, marketing and merchandising strategies; - exclusivity payments to its current and potential customers; - control over industry standards, PC manufacturers and other PC industry participants, including motherboard, chipset and basic input/output system, or BIOS, suppliers; and - user brand loyalty.